Science and technology in Russia: History

 At the start of the 18th century the reforms of Peter the Great (founder of the Russian Academy of Sciences and Saint Petersburg State University) and the work of such champions as polymath Mikhail Lomonosov (the founder of Moscow State University) gave a great boost to the development of science and innovation in Russia.

 Many famous Russian scientists and inventors were émigrés, like Igor Sikorsky, credited with the invention of the first helicopters, Vladimir Zworykin, often called the father of TV, chemist Ilya Prigogine, noted for his work on dissipative structures and complex systems (1977 Nobel Prize for Chemistry), economists Simon Kuznets (1971 Nobel Prize) and Wassily Leontief (1973 Nobel Prize), physicist Georgiy Gamov (an author of the Big Bang theory), engineer Alexander M. Poniatoff, who created the world's first rotary head recorder and social scientist Pitirim Sorokin who played an important role in development of sociology in the US.
 Many foreigners such as Leonhard Euler and Alfred Nobel worked in Russia for a long time.

 Despite many technological achievements in the 19th and 20th centuries, since the time of Brezhnev stagnation Russia has lagged significantly behind the West in a number of technologies, especially those concerning energy conservation and consumer goods production.
 The crisis of the 1990s led to the drastic reduction of state support for science.
 Many Russian scientists and university graduates left Russia for Europe or United States; this migration is known as a "brain drain".

 In the 2000s, on the wave of a new economic boom, the situation in the Russian science and technology has improved, and the government launched a campaign to encourage modernisation and innovation.
 Russian President Dmitry Medvedev formulated the top five priorities for the country's technological development: energy efficiency, IT (including both common products and the products combined with space technology), nuclear energy and pharmaceuticals.
 Some progress already has been achieved, with Russia's having nearly completed GLONASS, the only global satellite navigation system apart from American GPS, European Galileo and Chinese BeiDou, and Russia's being the only country constructing mobile nuclear plants.

+In 2022, due to the Russo-Ukrainian War, tens of thousands of tech workers fled Russia causing a brain drain.
+In 2024, the website of the science journal Science reported that Russia has experienced a multi-year brain drain in the science profession and that salaries are falling in the Russian scientific community.
+In addition, the Russo-Ukrainian War caused many international scientific agreements between Russia and Western countries to be ended, including those related to the utilization of scientific infrastructure.
+Russia ranked 60th in the Global Innovation Index in 2025, down from 45th in 2021.